E. W. Bullinger: Author

 As of 2020, those works and many others remain in print, or at least are reproduced on the Internet.

 Bullinger was also a practiced musician.
-As part of his support for the Breton Mission, he collected and harmonized several previously-untranscribed Breton hymns on his visits to Trémel, Brittany.
+As part of his support for the Breton Mission, he collected and harmonized several previously-untranscribed Breton Hymns on his visits to Trémel, Brittany.
 He also published “Fifty original hymn-tunes” in 1874 which reached a third edition in 1897.
-The first, BULLINGER, is the only still in use today, often sung to the words “I am trusting Thee, Lord Jesus”.
+The first, BULLINGER, is the only one still in use today, often sung to the words “I am trusting Thee, Lord Jesus”.

 Friends

-Bullinger's friends included well-known Zionist Dr. Theodor Herzl.
-It was a personal friendship, but accorded with Bullinger's belief in a Biblical distinction between the Church and the Jewish people.
-Another close personal and theological friend was the famous Sir Robert Anderson.